AdPostma/test-repo-coursera/README.md

 test-repo-coursera
 ==================

-test repo for coursera course
+test repo for coursera course.
+* now adding som extra text
+* and even more text